Barbara Rosiek

-Barbara Rosiek (June 25, 1959 – April 27, 2020) was a Polish writer, poet and clinical psychologist.
+Barbara Rosiek (25 June 1959 – 27 April 2020) was a Polish writer, poet and clinical psychologist.

 Early years

 Rosiek was born in Częstochowa.
-She made her literary debut in 1985 as the author of "Pamiętnik Narkomanki" (English: ‘Diary of a drug addict’), a book she started when she was 14 and finished while studying, describing her life dominated by her struggle with drug addiction.
-Breaking the habit was a long and difficult process for Rosiek which required perseverance and strength.
-She won and finished college.
+She made her literary debut in 1985 with Pamiętnik Narkomanki (English: Diary of a drug addict), which she started aged 14 and finished while studying at university, describing her life of struggles with drug addiction.

 Career

-Rosiek was a clinical psychologist.
-She worked in hospitals in Lubiniec and Częstochowa.
-She also worked with the Society of Friends of Families and Friends of Children Addicted but due to poor health, Barbara Rosiek stopped working professionally.
-In 1993 she became a member of the department of Cracow Polish Writers Union.
+Rosiek worked as a clinical psychologist in hospitals in Lubiniec and Częstochowa.
+She also worked with the Society of Friends of Families and Friends of Children Addicted but stopped working professionally for health reasons.
+In 1993 she became a member of the Krakow Polish Writers Union.